jokob-sk/NetAlertX/front/plugins/unifi_import/README.md

 ## Overview

-A plugin allowing for importing devices from an UniFi controller.
+A plugin allowing for importing devices from a UniFi controller.

 ### Usage